Celsiella

 Celsiella is a small genus of glass frogs endemic to Venezuela.
 It was established in 2009 and named in honour of Josefa Celsa Señaris, nicknamed "Celsi", a Venezuelan herpetologist who had worked with glass frogs.

 Description

 The ventral parietal peritoneum is white anteriorly and transparent posteriorly.
 The bones are pale green or green.

 Male Celsiella call from, and females deposit their eggs on the underside or upper side of leaves.
 Tentative evidence suggests that males guard their eggs.

 Taxonomy

 Monophyly of Celsiella is strongly supported by genetic data.
-It is also morphologically distinct from the closely related genus Hyalinobatrachiumspecies of which have completely transparent venters, white liver, and white bones.
+It is also morphologically distinct from the closely related genus Hyalinobatrachium species of which have completely transparent venters, white liver, and white bones.
 It was erected in 2009; its species composition has not changed afterwards.